| |

 The Process

 Rinsing rice can be done a few different ways, but this is how I was taught to do it.
-In a bowl or the bowl insert of a rice cooker, fill the bowl until it covers the rice.
-As you start to fill the bowl, you’ll be able to see that starch releasing into the water. swoosh the rice around in a bowl full of cold water a couple of times.
+In a bowl or the bowl insert of a rice cooker, fill it until it covers the rice.
+As you start to fill the bowl, you’ll be able to see that starch is released into the water. swoosh the rice around in a bowl full of cold water several times.
 Then dump into a strainer and then immediately dump all the rice back into the bowl (as you go for the next rinse use the water to get any remaining rice from the strainer).
 I repeat this process 2 (two) – 3 (three) more times.

 Here are a few items can not live without!